readytensor/rt-tutorials-testing-ml-models/README.md

 - **`/src`**: This directory holds the source code for the project.
 It is further divided into various subdirectories such as `config` for configuration files, `data_models` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
 - **`/src/data_models`**: This directory contains the data models for input validation.
 It is further divided into `data_validator.py` for data validation, `infer_request_model.py` for inference request validation, and `schema_validator.py` for schema validation.
 - Within **`/src`** folder: We have the following main scripts:
   - **`logger.py`**: This script contains the centralized logger setup for the project.
 It is used the `train.py`, `predict.py` and `serve.py` scripts.
-Logging is stored in the path `./app/outputs/logs/`.
+Logging is stored in the path `./outputs/logs/`.
   - **`predict.py`**: This script is used to run batch predictions using the trained model.
-It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./app/outputs/predictions/`.
+It loads the artifacts and creates and saves the predictions in a file called `predictions.csv` in the path `./outputs/predictions/`.
   - **`serve.py`**: This script is used to serve the model as a REST API.
 It loads the artifacts and creates a FastAPI server to serve the model.
   - **`serve_utils.py`**: This script contains utility functions used by the `serve.py` script.
   - **`train.py`**: This script is used to train the model.
-It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./app/outputs/artifacts/`.
-It also saves a SHAP explainer object in the path `./app/outputs/artifacts/`.
+It loads the data, preprocesses it, trains the model, and saves the artifacts in the path `./model/artifacts/`.
+It also saves a SHAP explainer object in the path `./model/artifacts/`.
+When the train task is run with a flag to perform hyperparameter tuning, it also saves the hyperparameter tuning results in the path `./outputs/hpt_outputs/`.
   - **`utils.py`**: This script contains utility functions used by the other scripts.
 - **`/tests`**: This directory contains all the tests for the project and associated resources and results.
   - **`integration_tests.py`**: This directory contains all the integration tests for the project.
 We cover four main workflows: data preprocessing, training, prediction, and inference service.